This town-building game teaches complex systems. Made in partnership with the Scalable Systems Lab at UW-Madison. Played by thousands of kids a month.

 Students and Staff of the Scalable Systems Laboratory

 Lakeland is an open-source project licensed under the MIT license. learn more

-United States Dairy Association Innovations at the Nexus of Food, Energy, and Water (USDA INFEWS).
+United States Department of Agriculture Innovations at the Nexus of Food, Energy, and Water (USDA INFEWS).
 Principal Investigator: Victor M. Zavala

 Wisconsin Department of Public Instruction,